ansys/pyfluent/doc/source/user_guide/tui_commands.rst

-.. _ref_user_guide_tui_api:
+.. _ref_user_guide_tui_commands:

-Using the TUI APIs
+Using TUI Commands
 ==================

-TUI API refers to a programming interface that mirrors the Fluent text user interface (TUI).
-There is a TUI API defined for each of meshing and solution mode - which API is active depends on the current Fluent mode.
+TUI commands refers to a programming interface that mirrors the Fluent text user interface (TUI).
+There is a TUI command hierarchy defined for each of meshing and solution mode - which hierarchy is active depends on the current Fluent mode.
 The guidance here is applicable to either mode.

-The TUI APIs represent a means to automate workflows comprehensively: everything that's in the Fluent TUI (which itself is a comprehensive automation interface) is in the TUI API.
-The TUI APIs provide commands that are Pythonic versions of the TUI commands used in the Fluent console.
-Much like Fluent's TUI the API provides a hierarchical interface to the underlying procedural interface of the program.
+The PyFluent TUI commands represent a means to automate workflows comprehensively: everything that's in the Fluent TUI (which itself is a comprehensive automation interface) is exposed in PyFluent.
+The PyFluent TUI commands are Pythonic versions of those used in the Fluent console.

-The TUI APIs do not support Fluent TUI features such as aliases or command abbreviation.
-As an alternative, using these APIs in an interactive session is easier if you install a tool such as `pyreadline3 <https://github.com/pyreadline3/pyreadline3>`_ which provides both command line completion and history.
-You can also use Python built-in functions, `help <https://docs.python.org/3/library/functions.html#help>`_ and `dir <https://docs.python.org/3/library/functions.html#dir>`_ on any object in the API to inspect it further.
+The PyFluent TUI commands do not support TUI features such as aliases or command abbreviation.
+As an alternative, using these PyFluent commands in an interactive session is easier if you install a tool such as `pyreadline3 <https://github.com/pyreadline3/pyreadline3>`_ which provides both command line completion and history.
+You can also use Python built-in functions, `help <https://docs.python.org/3/library/functions.html#help>`_ and `dir <https://docs.python.org/3/library/functions.html#dir>`_ on any PyFluent TUI object to inspect it further.

 The arguments to a TUI command are just those that would be passed in direct interaction with the Fluent Console, but in a Pythonic style.
-Let's look in more detail at how the API usage mirrors existing TUI usage, because the most productive way to write TUI API Python commands is with reference to existing TUI commands.
+Let's look in more detail at how the Python usage mirrors existing TUI usage, because the most productive way to write Python commands is with reference to existing TUI commands.
 For instance, in solution mode:

 .. code:: lisp